 Chemical Engineering is concerned with the design and operation of processes which convert materials and energy into the higher value products we use every day.
 It understands the processes which occur at the small scale and relates these to the larger scale production of, for example: pharmaceuticals, food stuffs, energy, polymers, lubricants, fuels, semiconductors, batteries, paints and coatings.
 The main tools of the Chemical Engineer are the applied sciences, engineering, technology, finance and management in that as a Chemical Engineer you become proficient in not only identifying how to convert materials into functional products but also in how to construct, operate and manage facilities so that they are economical, ethical and sustainable.
 It borders and overlaps with other engineering disciplines including mechanical, electrical and civil engineering as well as business studies and entrepreneurship.

-Four-year MEng degrees are available for high-calibre students with the ability and aspiration to study Chemical Engineering at the highest levels.
-BEng students with excellent performance may transfer to the MEng up to the end of Stage 2.
+Four-year MEng and five-year MEng (with a Year in Industry) degrees are available for high-calibre students with the ability and aspiration to study Chemical Engineering at the highest levels.

 Chemical Engineering Degree highlights

 A common curriculum in the 1st semester for Chemistry and Chemical Engineering students offers the possibility of transfers between these subjects.

 - Accredited by the Institution of Chemical Engineers.